luminix-cms/backend/docs/2c-customize-api-behavior.md

 ## Set the fillable fields

 By default, Luminix will use the `fillable` property of the model to determine which fields can be mass-assigned.
-You can override this property in the model to specify which fields are allowed to be set using the `create` and `update` methods.
+You can override this property in the model to specify which fields are allowed to be set using the `store` and `update` methods.

 ```php
 class ToDo extends Model